-Already, the Department of Health and Human Services represents a quarter of all federal outlays and administers more grant dollars than all other federal agencies combined.
+The Department of Health and Human Services already represents a quarter of all federal outlays and administers more grant dollars than all other federal agencies combined.
+And few Americans want to see the Internal Revenue Service (IRS) grow by a single person.